alexliesenfeld/health/README.md

 is executed.

 This library allows you to add listeners for both,
-* a BeforeCheckListener and AfterCheckListener for each individual component, or
+* a BeforeCheckListener and AfterCheckListener for each individual component, and
 * a BeforeSystemCheckListener and AfterSystemCheckListener that are triggered before/after a full system check is executed.